Evaluation of acoustic Green's function in rectangular rooms with general surface impedance walls: Results

-We dedicate a brief section to validate the results from Section~\ref{sec:analysisofmodes} on resonance modes.
+We dedicate a brief section to verify the results from Section~\ref{sec:Auxiliary eigenvalue problem} on auxiliary eigenvalues.
 Specifically, we consider a 1D domain of length $l=1$~m, with a source at $\mathbf{x}_0=0.2$~m and a receiver at $\mathbf{x}=0.8$~m.
-The EE is used on a frequency range 100~Hz $\le f\le$ 4000~Hz with a resolution of 1~Hz.
-The sound pressure level (SPL) is then evaluated as SPL = $20 \log_{10}(|G_k(\mathbf{x})|/p_0)$, where $G_k(\mathbf{x})$ is the computed Green's function from Algorithm~\ref{alg:1} at the point $\mathbf{x}$ and $p_0=2\cdot 10^{-5}$ Pa is the reference sound pressure.
-The SPL is plotted in Figure~\ref{fig:test3} for three different choices of $\beta_-,\beta_+$, along with $\text{Re}(\hat{q})$ from Equation~\eqref{eq:mode_real}.
+The EE is used on a frequency range 500~Hz $\le f\le$ 3000~Hz with a resolution of 5~Hz.
+The sound pressure level (SPL) is then evaluated as SPL = $20 \log_{10}(|G_k(\mathbf{x})|/p_0)$, where $G_k(\mathbf{x})$ is the computed Green's function from Algorithm~\ref{alg:1} at the point $\mathbf{x}$ and $p_0=2\cdot 10^{-5}$ Pa is the reference sound pressure in air.

-As expected, the real parts of the room modes coincide with the peaks of the transfer function in all cases.
-In the figure, modes are also compared with those corresponding to perfectly rigid boundaries, revealing three distinct behaviors.
-In particular, Figure~\ref{fig:test3}A exhibits a leftward frequency shift, whereas Figure~\ref{fig:test3}B shows a rightward shift and a perfect overlap is visible in Figure~\ref{fig:test3}C. These outcomes are expected and further validate Equation~\eqref{eq:mode_real} since the condition $\beta_1=\beta_2$ leads to $\arg(R_1 R_2)>0$ if and only if $\text{Im}(\beta_1)=\operatorname{Im}(\beta_2)<0$ and the case $\beta_1=\overline{\beta_2}$ yields $\arg(R_1 R_2)=0$.
+The SPL is plotted in Figure~\ref{fig:test3} for three different choices of $\beta_-,\beta_+$, along with the $\text{Re}(\tilde{q})$ values from Equation~\eqref{eq:auxiliary_real}.
+As expected, the vertical lines align with the peaks of the transfer function in all cases.
+To further examine how the peak locations depend on the boundary admittance, the eigenvalues for perfectly rigid boundaries (given by the classical formula $n\pi/l$) are also included.
+Figure~\ref{fig:test3}A exhibits a leftward shift, in contrast to the rightward shift observed in Figure~\ref{fig:test3}B, while Figure~\ref{fig:test3}C shows an exact overlap.
+These outcomes are expected from Equation~\eqref{eq:auxiliary_real} since the condition $\beta_1=\beta_2$ leads to $\arg(R_1 R_2)>0$ if and only if $\text{Im}(\beta_1)=\operatorname{Im}(\beta_2)<0$ and the case $\beta_1=\overline{\beta_2}$ yields $\arg(R_1 R_2)=0$.

+A high-fidelity FEM solution with EPW=15 and the Morse first-order approximation are also included.
+The EE solution and the FEM results show a perfect match, whereas the MM solution exhibits noticeable discrepancies again.
+This behavior is expected, as $A_{2-1}$ reaches values up to 4.
+Nevertheless, the MM solution remains accurate in the vicinity of the resonance peaks.
+This can be explained by observing that, near a peak, a single eigenvalue $\hat{k}$ lies very close to $k$ and therefore dominates the remaining contributions in the EE series.
+The corresponding index is $n \approx kl/\pi$, so that the validity condition for group 1, namely $n \gtrsim A_{2-1}$, reduces to $|\beta_-\beta_+| \lesssim 1$, which is satisfied in the present case.

-It should be emphasized that the values selected for $\beta_-,\beta_+$ are primarily intended for illustrative purposes and for validating the theory developed in Section~\ref{sec:analysisofmodes}.
-A detailed investigation of materials exhibiting such admittance values, particularly those associated with large and/or positive reactance, is beyond the scope of this work.
+It should be emphasized that the values selected for $\beta_-,\beta_+$ are primarily intended for illustrative purposes and for verifying the theory developed in Section~\ref{sec:Auxiliary eigenvalue problem}.
+A detailed investigation of materials exhibiting such admittance values is beyond the scope of this work.